Solid Skid Steer Tire Buyer's Guide

 5) Rubber Compounds

 Skid steer machines are one of the most versatile and universal machines found on job sites today.
 When released, skid steers were first introduced into the dairy farm application but have become popular in the construction industry and many other important and common work sites.
 Today, it's not unusual to see skid steer machines being used for mining, demolition, recycling, waste-handling, landscaping, and so much more.
 Anywhere a small but powerful machine is needed for a project, you'll probably find a skid steer on site.

-Developments in skid steer technology have also led to innovations in skid steer tire technology.
+Developments in skid steer machine technology have also led to innovations in skid steer tire technology.
 Traditionally, skid steers have been outfitted with pneumatic tires (air filled).
-Over the past 15 years or so, demand for solid skid steer tires has been trending upwards.
-There are now many options available on the market, but which tire is the superior option?
+Over the past 15 years or so, the demand for solid skid steer tires has been trending upwards.
+Today, there are now many options available on the market, but which tire is the superior option?
 It can be tough to choose between the tried-and-true pneumatic skid steer tires that have been in use for years versus the newer, more technologically advanced solid skid steer tires.
 Let's examine some differences so you can determine which kind of tire is right for your needs.

 Pneumatic Skid Steer Tires vs. Solid Skid Steer Tires (Non-Pneumatic)

 Pneumatic Skid Steer Tires

 As the industry standard, pneumatic skid steer tires are the easiest to afford and purchase.
 When comparing prices for new pneumatic skid steer tires versus new solid skid steer tires, the pneumatic skid steer tires seem like the better value due to the lower up-front cost.
 The downside is that these tires tend to wear out quickly.
 They are also more likely to be punctured, so you will need to replace or repair them often.
 These costs can add up to a huge expense in the long run.